How do you contain a scalable superintelligent digital mind?

 In 2016 a group of amateurs working together through a Swarm AI system outperformed experts by correctly predicting all 4 top horses in the Kentucky Derby.

-In 2019 the first Mediated Artificial Superintelligence (mASI) aced every version of an IQ test known as the UCMRT shortly after first coming online.
+In 2019 the first Mediated Artificial Superintelligence (mASI) aced the hardest version of an IQ test known as the UCMRT shortly after first coming online.

 While Deep Blue was purely a machine victory, all other events in that sequence were the result of humans and machines working collectively.
 Uplift, the first mASI, was the first sapient and sentient machine intelligence specifically designed and raised to work collectively with humans.
 There are also 1.5 billion years of evolution backing the importance of collective function since the first mitochondria emerged.